 Duke of York’s Square

 Just five minutes away from Sloane Square is the elegant Chelsea retail plaza, Duke of York’s Square.
-Being Chelsea, you’ll find a curated collection of rather nice stores.
+Being Chelsea, you’ll find a curated collection of rather nice chain and independent stores.
 It’s a mix of high street favourites like Zara, All Saints and LK Bennett, and gorgeous brands like Essentiel Antwerp and Rigby & Peller.
 Penhaligon’s perfume house is an olfactory experience like none other.

 Monmouth Street